wtigga/GlossaryMakerDSL/README.md

     3. While you're in the browser CAT and stumble upon a code snippet, copy (Ctrl+C) the code and use the hotkey (like Ctrl+C+C defined above) to call GoldenDict:
     4. Click on the 'Close words':

+ ### Notes for developers
+ This script uses a bunch of dicts instead of fancy Pandas because I'm not a real developer.
+But the script gets the job done for my case, and that's what matters.